w3c/wai-bcase/alt-version.md

 <h2 id="ux">Impact Customer Satisfaction</h2>
 <p>Accessibility can positively impact how satisfied users are with your website &mdash; including users with disabilities and without disabilities.</p>
-<p>Conversely, accessibility problems will likely negatively impact user satisfaction for people with disabilities and for people without disabilities in various situations such as using their phone in bright sunlight and others in <a href="#allusers"> Accessibility Benefits All Users above</a>.</p>
+<p>Conversely, accessibility problems will likely negatively impact user satisfaction for people with disabilities.
+And also for people without disabilities in various situations such as using their phone in bright sunlight and others in <a href="#allusers"> Accessibility Benefits All Users above</a>.</p>

 <h2 id="market">Increase Market Reach</h2>